 Paste the Stripe Live Secret Key in field labelled Live Secret Key.

 Your site is now ready to start accepting credit card payments and processing them through your Stripe account.
-Since you'll be collecting sensitive data on your site you'll need to ensure that you have an SSL certificate configured for your domain and that you're using HTTPS on pages that collect sensitive data (i.e. checkout pages).
-Read this article for steps you can take to secure your site.
+Since you'll be collecting sensitive data on your site you'll need to ensure that you have an SSL certificate configured for your domain and that you're using HTTPS on pages that collect sensitive data (i.e. checkout pages, login etc).
+Read this article for steps you can take to install an SSL on your site.

 Stripe regularly upgrades their API, but they are very good about keeping it backwards-compatible.